Daybreak (Battlestar Galactica): Epilogue

 New York City, 150,000 years later: humanity has reached the early 21st century, and the development of robotics and computerization continues unabated.
 Head Baltar and Head Six (no longer tied to the long-deceased Gaius Baltar and Caprica Six) comment on the recent discovery of what is believed to be "mitochondrial Eve" in Tanzania, the remains of Hera Agathon, progenitor of modern-day humanity.
-Head Six disagrees with her counterpart about humanity's next future: when a complex system repeats, something new is bound to happen, and this Earth—descendants of the abandoned planet Kobol, the planets of the Twelve Colonies of Kobol, and the original Earth—may escape the vicious cycle of technology, surmising it to be a part of God's plan.
-Head Baltar reminds her "It doesn't like that name", as the two stroll away.
-The episode and series end with a montage juxtaposing how we mistreat fellow humans alongside the progress of robotics in modern society as the song All Along The Watchtower plays.
+Head Six disagrees with her counterpart about humanity's next future: when a complex system repeats, something new is bound to happen, and this Earth—descendants of the abandoned planet Kobol, the planets of the Twelve Colonies of Kobol, and the original Earth may escape the vicious cycle of technology, surmising it to be a part of God's plan.
+Head Baltar reminds her, "It doesn't like that name," as the two stroll away.
+The episode and series end with a montage juxtaposing how we mistreat fellow humans alongside the progress of robotics in modern society, as the Jimi Hendrix song "All Along The Watchtower" plays.

 Production

 In the episode's podcast, Moore and his wife Terry commented that they had trouble scouring for robot footage and clearing rights-issues.
 They also described one of the robots as the "most disturbing" of the bunch.
 "She's freaky.
 She's a Six in the making".

-Several bars of Stu Phillips' original Battlestar Galactica theme are heard at several junctions in the show, including when Adama flies the last Viper off the Galactica, and when Anders flies the fleet into the Sun.
+Several cues from Stu Phillips' original Battlestar Galactica theme are heard at several junctions in the show, including when Adama flies the last Viper off the Galactica, and when Anders flies the fleet into the Sun.
 The final shot of the fleet leaving Earth's orbit is an exact recreation of the fleet stock shot from the original series.
 D'Anna Biers (played by Lucy Lawless) is the only Cylon not to appear in this episode, as her character had stayed on the original Cylon Earth at the end of "Sometimes a Great Notion".

-Before entering coordinates on the FTL-drive control console, Starbuck says "[There] must be some kind of way out of here", which is the opening lyric of Bob Dylan's song "All Along the Watchtower".
+Before entering coordinates on the FTL-drive control console, Starbuck says "[There] must be some kind of way out of here", which is the opening line of Bob Dylan's song "All Along the Watchtower".
 The coordinates she enters are revealed through flashbacks to be the numerical representation of the opening notes of that same tune.
 The song is a recurring motif throughout the fourth season, and the version sung by Jimi Hendrix is played at the end of the episode.

 The episode was partially shot in the area of Kamloops, British Columbia, Canada.
 The original rough cut of the episode (all three parts) ran over four hours long.

 Show creator Ronald D. Moore appears in a short cameo in the epilogue, as the long-haired man reading the fictional edition of National Geographic magazine in which the archaeological story is featured.